The Tax Disputes and Litigation Review: United Kingdom

 Alternative dispute resolution

-HMRC has long been open to engaging in settlement discussions with taxpayers; however, in recent years it has increased its use of formal alternative dispute resolution (ADR) procedures.
+HMRC has long been open to engaging in settlement discussions with taxpayers; however, in recent years it has increased its use of formal ADR procedures.

 ADR is a different method of dealing with tax disputes.
 It is a confidential process between the taxpayer and HMRC that aims to help resolve disputes or reach an agreement on issues that otherwise need to be decided by the Tax Tribunal and, as necessary, the courts.